-While this is the lightest and perhaps prettiest MacBook available, it's also one of the most expensive, and - while the new processors have closed the gap - they remain relatively low-powered for the price.
+While this is the lightest and perhaps prettiest MacBook available, it's also expensive, and - while the new processors have closed the gap - they remain relatively low-powered for the price.

 The other major downside is that it includes just a single USB-C port for both charging and data transfer.
 USB-C is the new standard of USB that will soon be widespread, but for now there's an awkward transition phase during which you'll need adapters (and they don't come cheap) in order to use some accessories and peripherals.

 While it is an utter joy to look at, and nice to use, we still feel it costs too much for too little, although for the average user the specs are more than sufficient.

 - 2018 MacBook Air, 13in, 1.8GHz, 128GB: £1,199

 - 2018 MacBook Air, 13in, 1.8GHz, 256GB: £1,399

 While the Air probably still isn't powerful enough for gamers or video editors, but for students, commuters, and casual users, it should be a good option - and the cheapest too.

 There's quite a lot of choice in the MacBook Pro range, with two different screen sizes available as well as the option to forgo the Touch Bar in order to reduce the price of the 13in model.
 However, it should be noted that these non-touch bar models haven't changed since they launched in 2017, while the other models were updated with 8th-generation Coffee Lake processors in July 2018.

 The Touch Bar is a touchscreen portion of the keyboard of the MacBook Pro that replaces the function keys.
 Its display changes depending on the task you are undertaking, and it is fully customisable too.
 It also features Touch ID, bringing fingerprint security to the Mac following its introduction to the iPhone and iPad.
 It's the closest to a touch-screen you can get on a Mac.